Tantre Farm CSA Newsletter

 Thank you for joining our Solstice Share to celebrate the return of the light with good cheer and good health for the New Year.
-We are proud to share this collaboration of the Brinery, Garden Works, Ginger Deli, Harvest Kitchen, and Mana Farms for this unique collaborative Solstice celebration.
+We are proud to share this collaboration of the Brinery, Garden Works, Harvest Kitchen, Raterman Bread, and NOKA Homestead for this unique collaborative Solstice celebration, so please find ways to support them through their many locations as well.
 Through this cooperative spirit we embrace the euphoria of this moment to provide you with winter sustenance of these nutritionally dense roots and storage vegetables.
 We hope this food will contribute to a happy, healthy feast for you and your family.

-We will be distributing our Tantre vegetables in a 2-bushel, large box with the following items on the side at the Food Hub and the Farm (Argus and Pure Pastures will have all these items contained in our half-bushel, summer share box): The Brinery’s jar of sauerkraut, Ginger Deli’s baguette, Garden Works’s organic pea shoots, Mana Farms organic apples, and Harvest Kitchen’s root gremolata.
-This means that it might be helpful to bring some extra bags, boxes, or baskets, if you don’t want to bring the box home.
-You can keep the box or return it at a later date to any of the distribution sites or to our market stall.
-We will have some extra bags available at the Hub and Farm locations, but not at Argus or Pure Pastures.
-You will need to check off your name on the Pick Up List at the Washtenaw Food Hub from 9 AM until Noon, Tantre Farm from 2 to 5 PM, Pure Pastures from 10 AM until 7 PM, and Argus Farm Stop-Packard from 8 AM until 6 PM.
+We will be distributing our Tantre vegetables in a 1 3/4-bushel wooden crate and our partner’s items will be in our half-bushel summer share box.
+It might be helpful to bring some extra bags, boxes, or baskets, if you don’t want to bring the box and crate home.
+You can keep the box or return it at a later date to the Farm, the Food Hub, or to our market stall.
+We will have some extra bags available at the Hub and Farm locations, but not at Argus, Agricole, or Pure Pastures.
+You will need to check off your name on the Pick Up List at the Washtenaw Food Hub from 9 AM-12 PM, Tantre Farm from 2-5 PM, Pure Pastures from 10 AM-5 PM, Argus-Packard from 8 AM-5 PM, or Agricole from 9 AM-12 PM.
 Please ask for help if you need any help loading, and most importantly please make sure that your final payment goes into the Payment Envelope at the Hub or Farm distribution site on Saturday, if you haven’t paid for your share yet.
-All CSA members at Pure Pastures and Argus need to mail their payment to the farm.
-Please have the courtesy to email or text/call Deb’s cell phone at 734-385-6748, if you can’t make it to your scheduled Distribution Site, so we know what your situation is, so we don’t have to track you down.
+All CSA members at Pure Pastures, Argus, and Agricole will need to mail their payment to the farm, since we are not able to pick up payments at these sites.
+Please have the courtesy to email or text/call Deb’s cell phone at 734-385-6748, if you can’t make it to your scheduled Distribution Site on time, so we know what your situation is, so we don’t have to track you down.
 More storage tips can be found on our website under CSA Info>Veggie Id or Recipes>Produce Information Organized by Parts of the Plant.

-Also, throughout the late fall and winter, please free to contact us, if you are interested in more Tantre vegetables, which you can pick up at the farm or the Ann Arbor Farmers Market on Wednesdays and Saturdays in December.
-After the Solstice Distribution on Dec.
-15, we will continue to set up at the Ann Arbor Farmers’ Market every Saturday starting again in January, but market starts at 8 AM and ends at 2 PM for these “winter hours”.
-If you have “liked” us on Tantre Farm’s Facebook page, you will know when we are coming and what we are bringing, since we try to keep you updated there when we can.
-The People’s Food Coop and the 2 Argus Farm Stops of Ann Arbor also continue to carry many of our vegetables throughout the winter and early spring.
-If you are interested in our Summer CSA shares for 2019, our online registration will be open soon.
-Now we also have gift certificates available at the AA Farmers market for those who want to make a smaller gift amount.
+Also, throughout the late fall and winter, please free to contact us, if you are interested in more Tantre vegetables, which you can always schedule to pick up at the Farm or the Ann Arbor Farmers Market on Saturdays from 7 AM-3 PM in December and on Saturdays in January from 8 AM- 3 PM.
+If you have “liked” us on Tantre Farm’s Facebook page or Instagram, you will know when we are coming and what we are bringing, since we try to keep you updated when we can.
+The People’s Food Coop and the 2 Argus Farm Stops of Ann Arbor and Agricole in Chelsea also continue to carry our vegetables throughout the winter and early spring, when hoop house spinach will be abundant!

 –Deb and Richard